Key and card access control

 FLS Lock Shop responsibilities

-- Follow Facilities Standard Operating Procedure 081, which details process and methods for issuing and managing keys and cards.
+- Follow Facilities Standard Operating Procedure 081, which details the process and methods for issuing and managing keys and cards.

 - Issue keys and provide hardware maintenance that typically includes trouble-shooting and repairing locking hardware, magnetic locks, sounders, request to exit devices, door contacts, fuse panels, relays and boards, wiring, power transfers, by-pass switches, readers, keypads, reader posts, and motorized gate controls.